flavius/phpmeta/README.md

 `scanner.c` and `parser.c` contain the functionalities exported to the runtime, through `meta.c`.

-The internal lexer of the Zend Engine could not be used as it's bound to CG (and as such, `php.ini`).
-The Meta's scanner is aimed at scanning any kind of input, no matter if the host where it is run has `short_tags` on or not, for example.

-The ZE's lexer could not be used also because it doesn't keep some of the terminal's values. `meta_scanner.re` does that if you provide the appropiate flags (**NOTE**: not actually done yet, but the flags fields are in place, both for the scanner, and the `ASTTree`).
-This way, we can make the difference between
-"echo" and "ecHo" - tools for checking the coding standard could be written on top of that.
+The ZE2's internal lexer could not be used because it is made for speed and minimal memory requirements.
+As such, it strips out information from the scanned code, information which meta needs to achieve its goals.

+By keeping this information, tools using this extension can even detect coding standards violations (e.g. "echo" vs. "ecHo").

+Via appropiate flags though, the user will be able to tell it to minimize memory usage by skipping unneeded tokens (e.g. you don't care about whitespaces or capitalization if you are analyzing a code for security holes).

+Also:

+  * ZE2 is bound to the php.ini settings (`CG`), meta will be able to parse any code (again, you can fine-grain the process via appropiate flags), regardless of the local settings of the system.
-Also, one main priority is to be able to analyze php6 code just by having the latest version of this extension, not necessarily php6 altogether.
+  * one main priority is to be able to analyze PHP code compatible with different versions of PHP, regardless of the version running the extension itself.

-As php 5.2 is not supported any longer, this extension is supposed to work on 5.3+.
+Meta is supposed to work as a PHP 5.3+ extension and interpret PHP 5.3+ code.

 Roadmap
 =======